tdep-developers/tdep/tests/README.md

 ## Run tests

 Each folder has a `test_binary_name.py` file, either run this directly with `python test_binary_name.py` or use `pytest` to run them.
-This also works from the root folder.
+This also works from the root folder. `pytest` has to be installed in order to use it.

 ## Clean up